geraramirezjr/maze-solving-robot/README.md

 - Dijkstra's algorithm is used to find the maze graph solution path coordinates.
 Start and end coordinates identified during image processing are used for source and destination nodes.
 A few strategies identified greatly increase speed at which the graph generates and algorithm execute, namely image resizing and skeletonization during image processing steps and exclusion of black PixelNodes from the maze graph.

 ## Motion Control
-A few motion control functions are used to process the solution coordinates into G-code and then have the plotter draw the solution onto the maze.
+A few functions are used to process the solution for motion control.
 The solution coordinates are first scaled to accomodate changing from an image to the CNC plotter space.
-A series of functions are then used to convert the coordinates into G-code for drawing the solution.
-Finally this G-code is sent to the plotters Arduino which is running [grbl](https://github.com/grbl/grbl) and draws the solution.
+A series of functions are then used to convert the coordinates into G-code for CNC programming.
+Finally, this G-code is sent to the plotters Arduino which is running [grbl](https://github.com/grbl/grbl) and draws the solution.

 ![](images/motion_control_overview.png)